Collection Development Policy

 Reconsideration of Materials

 The Board endorses the American Library Association’s Library Bill of Rights, Freedom to Read Statement, and Freedom to View Statement in providing library services for all.
-Patrons may fill out a Request for Reconsideration form for an item in the collection.
+Medfield residents may fill out a Request for Reconsideration form for an item in the collection and return the form in person to the Library Director.
+A committee will be assembled, drawing from the following groups depending on the subject matter and perspectives needed to review the item: members of the Board of Trustees, library staff, Friends of the Library Board members, and community members.
+A response from the committee will be issued within 90 days; the item will remain in circulation while under review.
 This form is attached here and available at the public service desks.

 The Board of Trustees sets library policy, including the policy on collection development.
 The Board delegates the responsibility of selecting specific materials to the library director, under whose direction library staff use the criteria listed in this policy to make selection and withdrawal decisions for the collection.